varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-3-dir/Single-Index-Models.md

 # Equity Securities

 ## Introduction
 Common stocks, also known as equity securities or equities, represent ownership shares in a corporation.
 Each share of common stock entitles its owner to one vote on any matters of corporate governance that are put to a vote at the corporation’s annual meeting and to a share in the financial benefits of ownership.
 The corporation is controlled by a board of directors elected by the shareholders.
-The board, which meets only a few times each year, selects managers who actually run the corporation on a day-to-day basis.
+The board, which meets a few times per year, selects the management team that runs the corporation on a day-to-day basis.
 Managers have the authority to make most business decisions without the board’s specific approval.
 The board’s mandate is to oversee the management to ensure that it acts in the best interests of shareholders.

 The two most important characteristics of common stock as an investment are its residual claim and limited liability features: